skellis46/embodied-camera/embodied-camera-application-proposal.md

 There is evidence that our health is diminished by smartphone overuse due to "inattentional blindness":[@hyman_did_2009 p.598] the everyday discrepancy between the movement of our bodies and the location of our attention.
 The smartphone is an oculo-centric device that determines how we communicate with and see others, and how we want to be seen by others.
 Therefore, it compromises

-As we connect, we disconnect.
+As we connect with the screen, the camera, and with others, we disconnect from our other senses and our environment.
+Our attention is swallowed by the fourth-screen.

 Vision dominates human experience, and the smartphone -- as both screen and mirror -- manages our attention.[@crary_suspensions_2001] As our bodies that are predisposed to perceive and experience the world through movement wander aimlessly, our attention is seized by the oculo-centric smartphone.